MicrosoftDocs/windows-itpro-docs/windows/deploy/provisioning-multivariant.md

 2. After you've [configured the settings](provisioning-create-package.md#configure-settings), save the project.

-3. Open the project folder and copy the customizations.xml file (TO WHERE?
-DOES IT MATTER?).
+3. Open the project folder and copy the customizations.xml file to any local location.

 4. Use an XML or text editor to open the customizations.xml file.